Course Learning Objectives/Outcomes

 Social Worker CEU, Psychologist CE, Counselor CEU, MFT CEU

 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain how voice therapy allows greater intimacy, according to Barbor.
+-Explain how does voice therapy allow greater intimacy.

 -Explain what was found to be the main differences in reported friendship closeness for females.